-The information provided below is to be used as a guideline in helping you determine if requirements are met for a HOME OCCUPATION, GENERAL, GENERAL NON-RESIDENT, or TEMPORARY city business license.
+The information provided below is to be used as a guideline in helping you determine if requirements are met for a HOME OCCUPATION, GENERAL, or GENERAL NON-RESIDENT city business license.
 This information is not all-inclusive and determinations or interpretations made by the Planning, Building, Fire or other appropriate departments may supersede the guidelines presented here.
 For additional information on Business Licenses and regulations, contact the Business Licensing Department at 425.263.8035.

 Home Occupation businesses are a permitted use provided that the following conditions are met:

 - Occupation is clearly subordinate to the use of the dwelling as a residence;

 - Number of Employees – Occupations must be of such a nature that they are customarily carried on by the occupants, within the confines of a residence to the exclusion of accessory buildings and that there is not more than one person other than a member of the immediate family employed;

 - There is no stock in trade other than that produced by the inhabitants which are displayed or sold on the premises;

 - There is no exterior evidence that the structure is being used for any nonresidential purpose, with the exception of a non-luminous sign bearing the name and occupation, three (3) square feet maximum, placed flat against the building; and

 - There is nothing about the occupation which would disturb the surrounding neighbors, such as vibrations, smoke, dust, increased traffic, loud noises, or bright lights.

 - Parking Space Requirements and Square Footage of Business – The number of parking spaces necessary is determined by the type of business (restaurant, consultant, etc.).
 Contact the Permits Department at (425) 263-8000 for more information.